 The Cover Based Design Method was developed after the great depression in the 1930s.
 It required a single input in terms of the California Bearing Ratio (CBR), but it also required use of significant engineering judgment.
 Subsequently, and after completion of the American Association of State Highway Officials (AASHO) Road Test in the 1960s, a series of design methods were proposed.
 They were more sophisticated than the Cover Based Method, requiring a greater number of design parameters as input.
-For example, in the 1970s, the linear mechanisticempirical (M-E) design method was proposed by researchers from South Africa.
+In the 1970s, the linear mechanistic-empirical (M-E) design method was proposed by researchers from South Africa.
 Since the early 1990s, the focus in the US has shifted to M-E design methods that incorporate features from purely empirical methods to sophisticated non-linear finite element methods.
 Attempts have been made to incorporate the use of geosynthetic reinforcements into AASHO and M-E design methods.
-The advantages and limitations of these approaches for designing geosynthetic-reinforced flexible pavements are discussed next.